Pathwise uniqueness of the squared Bessel and CIR processes with skew reflection on a deterministic time dependent curve

-In this section we shall provide two additional tools to potentially improve exitence results and the pathwise uniqueness results of the preceding section.
+In this section we shall provide two additional tools to potentially improve existence results and the pathwise uniqueness results of the preceding section.
 The first one (see Proposition \ref{mart}) is related to the martingale problem for $R$ and is interesting for its own (see also Remark \ref{alg} for its usefulness).
-The second tool is a refinement of Theorem \ref{pathunique2} in case $\lambda^2\in C^1(\R^+)$.
-The general criterion for pathwise uniqueness uses special time dependent functions $F$ built on functions $f$ that do not depend on time (see Theorem \ref{pathunique2}).
-Theorem \ref{pathunique} uses \lq\lq true\rq\rq\ time dependent functions.
-We will use Peskir's It\^o-Tanaka formula (see $\cite[\mbox{Theorem 2.1}]{peskir}$), and will therefore have to assume that $\lambda^2\in C^1(\R^+)$.
-However, we thereby increase the choice of functions $F$ in Theorem \ref{pathunique} compared to Theorem \ref{pathunique2}. \\ \\ Let \\ Consider the following linear operator
+The second tool is a complement to Theorem \ref{pathunique2} in the sense that Theorem \ref{pathunique} can be applied to \lq\lq true\rq\rq\ time dependent functions.
+The general criterion for pathwise uniqueness in Theorem \ref{pathunique2} uses special time dependent functions $F$ built on functions $f$ that do not depend on time.
+We will use Peskir's It\^o-Tanaka formula (see $\cite[\mbox{Theorem 2.1}]{peskir}$). \\ \\ Let